How to Get Rid of Stuff: 9 Tricks for Making the Task Easier

 Want to do some decluttering this weekend?
 Many of us struggle with getting rid of things.
 Do you ever envy those who enjoy clutter-free homes because they don’t give a second thought to tossing something out?
 You don’t have to have been born with this ability naturally; there are shortcuts to help anyone clean out and throw away things that are cluttering the home, and we’re letting you in on some secrets.

-Whether you’re trying to declutter a closet, a whole room, or your entire house, these ideas might help next time you need to get rid of stuff.
+Whether you’re trying to declutter a closet, a whole room, or your entire house, here’s how to get rid of stuff.

 Another way to get the job done if you’re feeling unmotivated to tackle your entire home at once is to use a decluttering calendar.
-There are a bunch of great printable ones to check out on Etsy, or you could create your own.
+There are a bunch of great printable ones to check out on Etsy, or you could create your own using our guide on how to declutter your whole home.
 In short, the idea is to simply declutter one area of your home (like a drawer or cabinet) each day.

 When it comes to decluttering, it helps to know your why.
 What’s driving you to declutter?
 What’s your end goal?
 Are you simply looking to have everything in your home have a place of its own, or are you diving head-first into a minimalist lifestyle?
 Starting with a goal in mind is a great way to ensure you cross the finish line.